 It’s a regular drill for school foodservice directors: creating new recipes for school lunch programs to keep their menus fresh and kids’ interested in eating school lunch.
 If you’re charged with that task and are not a Registered Dietitian, you may have come to dread this Rubik’s Cube-like exercise that school lunch program recipes and menu planning often becomes.
 Just when you get one day’s recipes nailed down, you struggle to incorporate them into a full week that conforms to USDA nutritional guidelines.
 You shuffle entrees and sides from one week to another, edit recipes to use ingredients with less fat or sodium and try again.
 No luck.
 More shuffling of menu days and more editing of recipes before you pull your hair out and walk away.

 It doesn’t have to be that way.
 NutriStudents K-12 has taken the work out of creating recipes for school lunch programs and building USDA-compliant menu weeks.
-We offer a 40-week rotation of school lunch program recipes that have been tested, tried and enthusiastically approved by kids.
+We offer more than 40 weeks of school lunch program recipes that have been tested, tried and enthusiastically approved by kids.
 With NutriStudents K-12, you don’t need to enter recipe information into nutritional analysis software.
 Simply pick the menu weeks that have school lunch program recipes that your students may like to craft your own custom menu rotation.
 With a few clicks, you have step-by-step recipes scaled to your student count, daily food production reports and weekly compliance reports for a full-year menu rotation.

 If you do choose to create your own school lunch program recipes and menus, there are a few places to look for help: